Anisha1321/Avalanche_CustomSubnet/README.md

 https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/token/ERC20/ERC20.sol
 This token acts as the currency for my gaming ecosystem.
 Players can bet or stake these coins and win rewards or more coins.
 In future development, these coins will also be used to redeem the in-game NFTs and many more.
-In my version: the token name is 'Elixir Coin' & symbol is 'EC'.
+In my version: the token name is 'AN Token' & symbol is 'AN'.
 The functions: mint_Elixir() --> used to mint elixir tokens and can only be called by owner. transfer_ElxirFrom() --> used to transfer tokens between any 2 player's accounts. burn_Elixir() --> used to burn tokens and remove them from overall network.